I love this visual.

 Some of the findings from the study:

 - We spend more and more of our days separating the signal from the noise—at the expense of creativity.
 64% of employees don't have the time and energy to do their job.
 Employees in A.P.A.C. struggle even more at 72%, with developing markets like Indonesia, Vietnam, and Thailand having up to 89% of employees struggling.

 - 68% of employees don't have enough uninterrupted focus during their workday.
 This number peaks in Singapore (82%), Taiwan (80%), and Thailand (84%.)

 - Because they're overloaded, employees are 3.5x more likely to need help with innovation and strategic thinking.
 60% of leadership is concerned about their team's lack of innovation or breakthrough ideas.
 Here as well, A.P.A.C. is way more concerned: 65% versus Europe (52%) and North America (53%.)

-Meetings are the culprit.
+Meetings are the culprit of Digital Overload.

 As I wrote in my viral piece, "Meeting Overload?
 Cut your week in half with this framework," meetings are to blame for much of our misery.

 Inefficient meetings rank number one among employees' key reasons to be unproductive, while too many meetings rank number three.

 Research shows that employees spend an average of 23 hours per week attending meetings, but more than half of that time is unproductive.
 Meetings consume almost one-third of the workweek and fail to produce meaningful results.
 And it's getting worse: since February 2020, people are in 3x more Teams meetings and calls per week (192%).